 - Expiration Date: 12/31/2026

-- Description from medicaid.gov: Provides community/competitive integrated employment – individual, day services, discovery and career planning, respite, support and service coordination, supported employment – individual, supportive home care, financial management services, adaptive aids, adult family home, child care services, children's foster care, communication aids/assistive technology/interpreter services, community integration services, community/competitive integrated employment - small group, counseling and therapeutic services, daily living skills training, empowerment and self-determination supports, family/unpaid caregiver supports and services, grief and bereavement counseling, health and wellness, home modifications, housing support services, mentoring, participant and family-directed goods and services, personal emergency response system (PERS), personal supports, relocation services, safety planning and prevention, specialized medical and therapeutic supplies, supported employment - small group, training for parents/guardians & families of children with disabilities, transportation for individuals with physical disabilities, other health disabilities, serious emotional disturbance, autism, DD, and ID, ages 0-21.
+- Description from medicaid.gov: Provides community/competitive integrated employment – individual, day services, discovery and career planning, respite, support and service coordination, financial management services, participant and family-direction broker services, adult family home, assistive technology, child care services, children's foster care, communication assistance for community inclusion, community integration services, community/competitive integrated employment - small group, counseling and therapeutic services, daily living skills training, empowerment and self-determination supports, family/unpaid caregiver supports and services, grief and bereavement counseling, health and wellness, home modifications, housing support services, mentoring, participant and family-directed goods and services, personal emergency response system (PERS), personal supports, relocation services, safety planning and prevention, specialized medical and therapeutic supplies, transportation, vehicle modifications, and virtual equipment and supports for individuals with physical disabilities, other- disabled, serious emotional disturbance, autism, intellectual disabilities, and developmental disabilities, ages 0-21 years.

 - Online State Information: Children's Long Term Support Waiver

 - Official Federal Information

-- How to Apply: Contact your local County Agency and follow these instructions.
+- How to Apply: Contact your local Waiver Agency and follow these instructions.